-Local studies information is held at Lancaster
+Local studies information is held at Lancaster library.

-The Register Office covering the Ellel area is Lancaster
+The Register Office covering the Ellel area is Lancaster.

+You can see the administrative areas in which Ellel has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD485558 (Lat/Lon: 53.995659, -2.787076), Ellel which are provided by:
+You can see maps centred on OS grid reference SD495543 (Lat/Lon: 53.982618, -2.77217), Ellel which are provided by: